The West Bridgford School

 Access arrangements are for pupils who have specific needs such as special educational needs, disabilities or temporary injuries to access the assessment and show what they know and can do without changing the needs of the assessment.
 The needs of the pupil must meet the definition of disability according to The Equality Act 2010.

 If there are persistent and significant concerns regarding your child’s progress, and teacher evidence collaborates this, then your child will be assessed in school for access arrangements using nationally recognised test by an in-house Level 7 assessor.
+WBS does not accept private assessments as evidence for access arrangements, though if you child has one of these it can be used in conjunction with teacher evidence to consider whether your child should undertake testing for access arrangements within school.

 How does my child qualify for access arrangements when sitting their formal examinations?